 Imbibed: 2 free screwdrivers and 5 OJ's

-6:10.
+6:10pm.
 Left the broiling Beverly Hills Adjacent apartment of Ms. P. The tears flowed freely when she left for work this morning.
 We've been putting this off for so long that it was strange.

 Free flowing tears were not unusual back then.
-I remember when I got the news that the Bantam deal was actually happening—news that should've been greeted by a joyful celebration—my girlfriend was simultaneously happy for me and distraught over the idea of what me going barhopping all over America would do to our relationship.
-The book deal went down at the end of March.
-But I wasn't able to leave until early July.
-Which gave us about 100 days to obsess and analyze the impact this project would have on our future.
+When I got the news that the Bantam deal was actually happening—news that should've been greeted by a joyful celebration—my girlfriend was simultaneously happy for me and distraught over the idea of what me going barhopping all over America would do to our relationship.
+Which, of course, was understandable.
+And a bit of a buzz kill.

 It ripped my guts out to see her crying.
 "I love you soooooo much," she cried through puffy eyes and a moist, ruddy face.
 And then she was gone.
-I was left alone with the mutts at Lazer and Bunky's, left to input my changes in the King of Blind Dates script I'd been rewriting for Blinky.
+I was left alone with the mutts at Lazer and Bunky's, left to input my changes in the King of Blind Dates script I've been rewriting for Blinky.
 (Blinky is, thankfully, out of the picture now.)

 Randy had told me that my car would be ready by this morning.
 Then he called to say it would be more like 12:30-1:00.
 By 2:00 I still hadn't heard back from him, so I called.
 Come on down, he tells me.
 It's ready.
 Twelve hundred bucks later, I've got my Big Red Box back—only to have her sputter and stall at Pico and Robertson, then at In-N-Out in Covina, and at the off-ramp to an AM/PM minimart just outside of Victorville.
 What the fuck, Randy?!

-These were the days before I'd decided my VW bus was a male named VanGo.
+These were the days before I came to the conclusion that my VW bus was a male named VanGo.
 The 1st day car troubles were all too familiar though.
 Still, after forking out $1200 bucks you'd think the thing wouldn't be stalling less than 13 blocks from my apartment.
-Car troubles would be haunting me daily for the first week of the trip.

 It's 9:45 [a.m.) at Treasure Island, Vegas [the following day].
 Got here at midnight.
 Called P. twice.
 Got the machine both times.
 Auspicious beginnings...